-No land within Parcels 744-746 in the Eel River planning unit will be retained by PG&E. Any land within Parcel 748 in the Eel River planning unit that will be retained by PG&E will be included in a subsequent LCCP.
+1,101 acres within Parcels 740 and 748 in the Eel River planning unit will be retained by PG&E and will be included in a subsequent LCCP.

 Lands to be Donated by PG&E

 PG&E has provided the Eel River Planning Unit Environmental Site Assessment Report dated June 8, 2011, to the Potter Valley Tribe and MLT, fulfilling the disclosure requirements of the Land Conservation Commitment.